 A CFO's Guide to Volatile Markets

-With volatility elevated and a persistent yield curve inversion, finance leaders are retooling portfolios and treasury operations for resilience.
-This guide outlines practical steps in liquidity management, currency diversification, and selective risk-taking across public and private markets, including emerging market debt and distressed asset funds, supported by digital treasury tools and robust recession hedges.
+In volatile markets, finance leaders refine portfolios and treasury operations for resilience.
+This guide covers liquidity management, currency diversification, and risk-taking in public and private markets like emerging market debt, using digital tools and recession hedges.

 In a year when the yield curve inversion refuses to fade, portfolio construction is shifting from offense to resilience.
 Volatility, tight liquidity, and re-pricing of risk premia are forcing investors to rethink playbooks.
 A crucial element is upgrading the defensive sleeve with high quality duration and cash alternatives that act as recession hedges.
 At the same time, the private credit surge is expanding the opportunity set outside traditional banks.
 As underwriting discipline varies widely, allocators are focusing on senior-secured, floating-rate exposure with covenant protection.
 Credit dispersion rewards careful manager selection and downside analysis.
 That sets the stage for a more balanced mix across public and private markets.